 This breast enhancement procedure is one of the most well-known cosmetic procedures available.
 It uses incisions to place implants within the existing breast, which create the desired shape and size.
 A breast augmentation can be performed along with other cosmetic procedures, including a breast lift or breast reconstruction.
 Different implants are available and can achieve different results.
 Two common types are:

 - Saline implants, which contain sterilized salt water.
 These require a smaller incision, as the shell of the implant can be placed and then filled with saline.
 Should a rupture occur, the saline is harmlessly absorbed by the body and is immediately noticeable.

 - Silicone implants, which are filled with silicone gel.
 These are often noted to feel more like natural breast tissue and, should a rupture occur, the silicone material will stay in place.
 These may require regular checkups to assess that the shell has not ruptured, even minorly.

 These implants can come in different shapes, whether rounded or tear-shaped.
-Your surgeon can help you determine what option is best for you and your desired results.
+Your plastic surgeon in Gulfport can help you determine what option is best for you and your desired results.